 - Driving my kids around (Job title: car service).

-After all of this I determined that if I were to hire another me to do all of these things that I currently do for my family, it would cost me almost $70,000 a year!
+After all of this I determined that if I were to hire pep[le to do all of these things that I currently do for my family, it would cost me over $70,000 a year!

 This alone is a huge financial impact if (God forbid) something were to happen to me.
 And I didn't even include my other annual financial obligations, for instance, my kids’ tuition or our household bills and mortgage.

 This is why life insurance is a non-negotiable for me.
 My 20-year, $500,000 term life insurance policy will help ensure my family is protected financially and can help to cover several years of the loss of my value and income.
+My husband also has a life insurance policy in place as well since he also contributes substantial income to our family.
 If you are the sole or primary breadwinner then putting yourself in this scenario makes having life insurance even more critical for you.

 Life insurance and your long-term goals